citp/privacy-policy-historical/r/ri/riz/rizzoma.com.md

-### Third Party Tools
+### Third-Party Tools

-Rizzoma uses third party analytics tools, such as Google Analytics, to help understand use of the Service.
+Rizzoma uses third-party analytics tools, such as Google Analytics, to help understand use of the Service.
 Many of these tools collect the information sent by your browser as part of a web page request, including cookies and your IP address.
 These analytics tools also receive this information and their use of it is governed by their privacy policy.

 Rizzoma may use a remarketing tag to advertise online.
 This means that Google and other third-party vendors may show our ads to you on sites across the Internet.
 These third-party vendors, including Google, may use cookies to serve ads to you based upon your past visits to our website.